 Why are Deleted iPhone Text Messages Recoverable?

 To fully erase any trace of the message, the database would have to be reorganized after each deletion operation.
 Think of deleting a text message like removing a book from a bookcase: if you remove the book and you don't want to leave a hole where the book was, you need to move all of the books over.
 Reorganization takes some time, making the Messages app seem less responsive.
+(For developers reading this, vacuuming the database also requires locking the database, which would be problematic for incoming messages during the vacuum too, I assume.)

 In addition to reorganization taking time, reorganization after a deletion adds "unnecessary" disk operations.
 Since the iPhone (and iPad and iPod Touch) uses a NAND flash drive as the hard drive, it makes sense to be conscious about excessive (and possibly not needed) disk operations.
-Since I'm not a NAND flash drive expert, I'm not going to say anything more strong than "it makes sense to be conscious" about it1 :)
+Since I'm not a NAND flash drive expert, I'm not going to say anything more strong than "it makes sense to be conscious" about it. :)

 Why are Deleted Text Message Attachments Recoverable?